sartori00/sartori00/README.md

 - ✨ I'm 32 years old and I live in São Paulo / Brazil.
 - 🎓 I have a degree in IT Management and Internet Systems.
 - ⚡ I have a postgraduate certificate in Software Architecture from FIAP.
-- 💻 I have more than 10 years of IT experience, specifically 7 years in software engineering with Java and Spring Boot.
+- 💻 I have more than 10 years of IT experience, specifically 8 years in software engineering with Java and Spring Boot.
-- 📑 I work as a Senior Software Engineer at Itaú Unibanco
+- 📑 I work as a Senior Software Engineer at MercadoLivre

 <h3 align="left">Connect with me:</h3>
 <p align="left">